-(p) Employee benefits
+(p) Employee entitlements

-Provision is made for the Group's liability for employee benefits arising from services rendered by employees to the end of the reporting period.
+A liability is recognised for the Group's liability for employee entitlements arising from services rendered by employees to the end of the reporting period.
 Employee benefits that are expected to be wholly settled within one year have been measured at the amounts expected to be paid when the liability is settled.

-Employee benefits payable later than one year have been measured at the present value of the estimated future cash outflows to be made for those benefits.
+Employee entitlements payable later than one year have been measured at the present value of the estimated future cash outflows to be made for those benefits.
 In determining the liability, consideration is given to employee wage increases and the probability that the employee may satisfy vesting requirements.
 Those cash flows are discounted using market yields on national government bonds with terms to maturity that match the expected timing of cash flows.